Business law in Zurich and St. Gallen

-Our offices primarily represent business clients, and we are, thus, confronted on a daily basis with a wide range of commercial matters.
+Our offices in Zurich and St. Gallen primarily represent business clients, and we are, thus, confronted on a daily basis with a wide range of commercial matters.
 We provide both advice and litigation support in many areas of law, including procurement law, law on the sale of goods, the law on contracts for work and services, and on agency agreements.
 We also provide support in connection with cooperation agreements and joint ventures.
 Our clients benefit from our expertise in both legal matters and business management.

 Company law constitutes a core area of our legal work.
 We advise companies both from Switzerland and abroad on a whole number of different company law matters.
 In particular, we provide advice on restructuring, reorganization, demergers, mergers and corporate takeovers.
 In addition, we have a wide range of expertise in the area of private equity and venture capital.